University of New Mexico, Albuquerque, NM Ph.D. Evolutionary Anthropology, Department of Anthropology, 2015

 2009 & 2011 Graduate Assistant and Program Development Researcher.
 The Robert Wood Johnson Foundation Center for Health Policy, University of New Mexico, Albuquerque

-Schacht, R., Davis, H., Kramer, K. Patterning of paternal investment in response to socioecological change. (in press) Frontiers in Ecology & Evolution.
+Schacht, R., Davis, H., Kramer, K. Patterning of paternal investment in response to socioecological change.
+(2018) Frontiers in Ecology & Evolution.
+6: 142.

 Gurven, M., Stieglitz, J., Trumble, B., Blackwell, A., Beheim, B., Hooper, P., Davis, H., Kaplan, H. (2017) The Tsimané Health and Life History Project: Integrating anthropology and biomedicine Evolutionary Anthropology.
 26:54.